ssfsx17/ffpnp/Jobs/Fusilier.md

 Charmshot (self-only) - Your next firearm attack causes Charm status (20).

 Mortar (2 AP) (multi) - Attack all enemies for half damage.
 Causes Immobilize status (2) to yourself.

+Rapid Fire (4 AP) (single) - Attack twice.
+Gunmanship abilities that affect "your next firearm attack" apply to both of the attacks from Rapid Fire.

 ### Gunmanship T6